akpw/akpw/_posts/2016-08-16-BinaryTreesPlayground-Part-I.md

     var right: Self? { get }
 {% endhighlight %}

+Which gets us right to the main requirement of the series:

+###### Requirements
+> Visualize any tree that conforms to the  [base protocol](#base-tree-protocol) above.

-This is obviously closer to the reference type approach, on the other hand it is relatively straightforward to have an enum-based tree to conform to this protocol as well:
+The base tree definition is obviously closer to the reference type approach, on the other hand it is relatively straightforward to make an enum-based tree conform to this protocol as well:

+###### Sample Base Tree Implementation with Enum
 {% highlight swift %}
 public indirect enum TreeNodeEnum<Element: Comparable> {
     case empty